quist00/jupyterlab-tutorial/presentation.md

 ---

 # Introduction to JupyterLab
-- A 30-minute overview
+-
+- David Palmquist
-- Using JupyterHub for access
+-
-- Based on Carpentries "Plotting and Programming in Python"

 ## What is JupyterLab?
 - Web-based interactive environment
-- Part of the Jupyter project
-- Supports notebooks, code, and data exploration
+- Supports interleavingfunctioal code with data exploration & presentation in single portable file
 - Runs Python, R, Julia, and more
-- Ideal for data science and teaching
+- Excellent tool for data science and teaching

+## How can you leverage Jupyter
+- Local Computer
+  -Takes more work, limited to your hardware, but data never leaves your computer
+- Google Collab
+- JupyterLite
+- Jupyterhub aka Titan Computing Hub

 ## Accessing JupyterLab via JupyterHub
 - No local installation needed
 - Open your web browser (e.g., Chrome, Firefox)
-- Go to your JupyterHub URL (e.g., `https://hub.example.org`)
+- Go to your JupyterHub URL (e.g., `https://www.fullerton.edu/it/services/software/jupyter`)
-- Log in with provided credentials
-- Select JupyterLab from the launcher interface
+- Select `Launch JupyterHUB` from the launcher interface
+- Select `JupyterHub (Nautilus)
+- Log in with campus credentials (Select Campus from provider dropdown)

+## Accessing JupyterLab via JupyterHub
+- set minimum hardware requirements
+- press start
+- wait for instance to go live
+    - you start with 5gb space
+    - filling it can stop your isntances from launching

 ## JupyterLab Interface
 - **Menu Bar**: File, Edit, View, Run options